-Florida Rent Increase: Can a Landlord Raise Rent Before Lease Is Up?
+Florida Rent Increase: Can a Landlord Raise Rent Anytime They Want?

-With the rise of inflation (learn more), many landlords in Florida are considering rent increases to cover additional costs.
+With the rise of inflation, many landlords in Florida are considering rent increases to cover additional costs.
 However, there are important legal considerations to keep in mind when raising rent in the state of Florida.
 This blog explains key topics surrounding Florida rent increase laws, including the question, "Can a landlord raise rent before the lease is up?" and what notice requirements must be followed.

 Understanding Florida Rent Increase Laws

-In Florida, landlords can raise rent; however, there are specific notice requirements that must be followed, particularly regarding lease agreements and month-to-month leases.
+In Florida landlord tenant law, landlords can raise rent; however, there are specific notice requirements that must be followed, particularly regarding lease agreements and month-to-month leases.
 If a lease agreement is still in effect, the rent cannot be increased until the lease expires unless otherwise specified in the rental agreement.
-For month-to-month leases, the landlord must provide adequate notice before a rent increase can take effect.
+For month-to-month leases, landlords must provide adequate notice before a rent increase can take effect.

 Can a Landlord Raise Rent Before the Lease Is Up?